 Auto-fetched .

-PostHog appears to have several advantages over Databuddy, particularly in popularity, maturity and features.
+Both Databuddy and PostHog have their unique strengths and serve similar purposes effectively.
 Consider your specific needs regarding popularity, activity, technology, maturity, licensing and features when making your decision.

 Both tools share common technology foundations, being built with JavaScript, CSS, Bash, Typescript, JSX, Rust.
 However, they differ in their additional technology choices: Databuddy uses Next.js while PostHog leverages Python, SCSS, Golang, C, Objective-C, C++.